P.E., Associate and Bicycle/Pedestrian Design Specialist, Fehr & Peers Transportation Consultants

 PE, Principal, KOA Corporation

-With combination of both engineering and planning background, Ms. Zhou offers more than 27 years professional transportation experience in roadway design, traffic engineering, operational analysis, traffic forecast modeling, multi-modal, and big data management.
-She has worked across United States in midwest and both east and west coasts.
-She has traveled to many countries to learn about their transportation system.
-In recent years, Ms. Zhou has established a reputation in the subject of Complete Streets, Active Transportation and Multi-modal transportation in Southern California and has managed more than 50 active transportation design and planning projects.
-Through those projects, Ms. Zhou has evaluated and designed more than 15 to 20 roundabouts ranged from large scale multi-lane arterial roadway roundabouts to mini roundabouts or traffic circles.
-Ms. Zhou is a frequent presenter at Institution of Transportation Engineers (ITE) or other professional conferences.
+With a background in both engineering and planning, Ms. Zhou offers more than 28 years of professional transportation experience in roadway design, traffic engineering, operational analysis, traffic forecast modeling, multimodal operations, and big data management.
+She has worked across the United States--in the Midwest, and both East and West Coasts.
+She has traveled to many countries to learn about their transportation systems.
+In recent years, Ms. Zhou has established a reputable expertise in the areas of complete streets, active transportation, and multi-modal transportation in Southern California, and she has managed more than 50 active transportation design and planning projects.
+Among these projects, Ms. Zhou has developed procedures for walk audits, provided recommendations for pedestrian safety and accessibility improvements, and evaluated toolbox and design features of various pedestrian facilities.
+Ms. Zhou is a frequent presenter at Institution of Transportation Engineers (ITE) and other professional society conferences.

 powered by ACEweb from ACEware Systems, Inc.